takucnoel-endo/Text_Mining_HR/README.md

 ### Corpus Preparation and Pre-processing
 #### Volatile Corpus
+After cleaning and text wrangling has been completed, I created a sourced object of the cleaned dataset and transformed the source obeject into a volatile corpus using `tm` package available in R. Turning the dataset into corpus using `tm` library allows for usage of extensive pre-processing and analysis functions provided by `tm` library, which is shown in the next section.
 ```r
 #In R, you can specify that a data text is a corpus type, so tm package can recognize it.
 #Change the prepared data to corpus, for further preprocessing (Stop words, stemming ... etc)